ltgcgo/docs/src/gel/lxc.md

 >
 > If fine-grained access control like destination-matching (e.g. domain) is desired, use EEP with transparent proxy on the host instead.
 >
-> Since the current `nftables` approach requires [static IPs](#assign-static-ipv4-addresses) to be assigned first, but there is no way found to have IPv6 addresses assigned statically, IPv6 access might need to be disabled for the container.
+> The current `nftables` approach requires [static IPs](#assign-static-ipv4-addresses) to be assigned first, but a static IPv6 address must be assigned via a static MAC address, as such remember to define a static MAC address for the container.

 The `inet filter forward` section is where network access of individual containers is filtered.